 Car-Related Expenses (Line 9)

-Because your main source of income is from driving, your most substantial tax deduction source will likely be your car.
+Because your main source of income is from Lyft or Uber is driving, your most substantial tax deduction source will likely be your car.
 Whether you’re using your personal car or one purchased exclusively for ridesharing, you have to choose between two methods of deduction: the actual expenses method or the standard mileage method.

 Here’s the difference between each choice.